A woman business manager is holding a paper with her right hand and double-checking data against the data displayed by her laptop computer's screen.

 • Payroll tax statements.

-• Worker’s compensation.
+• Workers' compensation.

 • Tax forms and payroll tax filings.

-• Federal, state, and local year-end taxes as well as W2s.
+• Federal, state, and local year-end taxes, as well as W-2s.

-• Tax payments, including social security and state unemployment insurance.
+• Tax payments, including Social Security and state unemployment insurance.

 • Employee benefits and deductions.

 In addition, your staff may want direct deposit and an online self-service portal for accessing electronic payroll records and pay stubs.
-Payroll services for small businesses can handle basic payroll processing and offer advanced features, such as new hire reporting.
+Payroll services for small businesses can handle basic payroll processing and offer advanced payroll features, such as new hire reporting.

 Consider the potential benefits of payroll services